 Hence, the fund manager must ensure the equity stock return is higher than the cost of equity or at least equates to the cost of equity in order to satisfy the investors.

 Weighted Average Cost of Capital – WACC Definition

 A cost of capital must need to pay against corporate financing recognized weighted average cost of capital.
 Hence, WACC or Weighted Average Cost of Capital is a sum of all capital sources comprising debt, bonds, equity stocks, and preferred stocks.

-Furthermore, it is sum of cost of debt, cost of equity, and preferred stock values of corporation.
+Furthermore, it is the sum of the cost of debt, the cost of equity, and the preferred stock values of the corporation.
 There are two main sources of raising capital equity and debt.

 Cost of Equity (Ke)

 The cost of equity is a calculation of common stock to measure the proportion of equity shareholders’ investment in a project.
 Moreover, the cost of equity is the required rate of return on equity investment in the project.

 Cost of Debt (Kd)

 The cost of debt is the required rate of return on debt stock investment by the lenders.